Mastering Kayak Transport: Expert Tips for Every Terrain

 Rocks can be a real challenge when it comes to transporting your fishing kayak.
 The sharp edges can easily puncture the tires of your kayak cart, causing it to stop working.
 To overcome this challenge, look for a kayak cart that has inflatable tires or a thick rubber tire that can handle the rough terrain.

 If you are kayak fishing in an area with large rocks, consider using a cart that has a suspension system.
-This system will absorb the impact of the rocks, reducing the risk of puncturing the tires and making it easier to transport your pedal drive kayak.
-The lightweight design of many modern fishing kayaks can actually be an advantage here, as there's less weight putting pressure on the cart wheels.
+This system will absorb the impact of the rocks, reducing the risk of puncturing the tires and making it easier to transport your pedal kayak.
+The lightweight fishing kayak design of many modern models can actually be an advantage here, as there's less weight putting pressure on the cart wheels.

 Hills